jsotiro/cypress-das-zap-buprsuite/README.md

-The project is built combining the best elements from two other previous efforts found in  https://github.com/jverhoelen/security-tests-with-owasp-zap-cypress and https://github.com/el-davo/cypress-zap
+The project has started from looking at two other previous efforts: https://github.com/jverhoelen/security-tests-with-owasp-zap-cypress and https://github.com/el-davo/cypress-zap

 ## Automated DAST with Cypress and Desktop tools